 When to See a Rheumatologist

 Any musculoskeletal pains are cause for concern, but if your pain isn’t severe and lasts just a short time, it may go away on its own.
 When pain is severe or doesn’t go away after a few days, you should call your doctor.
-Your primary care doctor can refer you to an Affinity rheumatologist if needed, who can investigate your symptoms.
+Your primary care doctor can refer you to an Ascension rheumatologist if needed, who can investigate your symptoms.
 The earlier a doctor diagnoses a rheumatologic condition, the better.

 How to Get an Appointment